(Müller, 1773) Dujardin, 1862

 - each row consists of 3–4 groups of jumping bristles

-- jumping bristles 15–25 µm longitudinal, distally sometimes bifurcated
+- jumping bristles 15–25 µm long, distally sometimes bifurcated

-- oral apparatus at anterior end with a inner zone of 5–10 membranelles
+- oral apparatus at anterior end with an inner zone of 5–10 membranelles

 Fig. 1 a-c: Halteria grandinella.
 L = 23 µm.
 Lateral view of a freely swimming specimen.
 CV = contractile vacuole, JB = equatorial jumping bristles, Ma = macronucleus, Mi = micronucleus.
 Obj.
 60 X.